 Welcome to the Tidal River Fishing Guide.
-The Tidal River is located within Wilsons Promontory National Park.
-Originally established as an army training base during World War Two.
-This is a beautiful and scenic fishing destination 3 hours drive east of Melbourne which is an exceptional camping and fishing destination.
+The Tidal River is located within Wilsons Promontory National Park and was initially established as an army training base during World War II.
+This is a beautiful and scenic fishing destination, 3 hours’ drive east of Melbourne, offering exceptional camping and fishing opportunities.

 Things to do at Tidal River

-What a scenic location home to wombats, wallabies, deer, birdlife, beautiful beaches and lush walking trails.
-Tidal River is home to 500 camping and caravan sites along the beach and river.
+What a scenic location, home to wombats, wallabies, deer, birdlife, beautiful beaches and lush walking trails.
+Tidal River is home to 500 camping and caravan sites along the coast and river.
 It’s the only township within Wilsons Prom National Park found from Yanakie at the park entrance near the sand dunes behind Norman Bay.
 This location has become so popular that all accommodation must be pre-booked well in advance.
-During summer a ballot is held to allocate sites from Christmas until late January.
-The scenic views are exceptional here and many walking tracks start and end at Tidal River, making it a prime location to explore the Prom.
-Wilsons Promontory Marine National Park is a true wonder and Victoria’s largest reef spanning 16,000 hectares.
+During the summer, a ballot is held to allocate sites from Christmas until late January.
+The scenic views are exceptional here, and many walking tracks start and end at Tidal River, making it a prime location to explore the Prom.
+Wilson’s Promontory Marine National Park is a true wonder and Victoria’s largest reef, spanning 16,000 hectares.

 This protected marine area is home to a spectacular underwater world.